Abu Snan: History

 Abu Snan is an ancient village site, where old dressed stones have been reused in modern houses.
 Graves, oil or vine-presses, and cisterns have been found cut in rock.

 Crusaders

 In about 1250 Abu Snan is noted as a casale of the Teutonic Knights, called Busnen.
-Under the name Tusyan, probably a corruption of Busenan, Abu Snan was mentioned as part of the domain of the Crusaders during the hudna between the Crusaders based in Acre and the Mamluk sultan al-Mansur (Qalawun) declared in 1283.
+Under the name Tusyan, probably a corruption of Busenan, Abu Snan was mentioned as part of the domain of the Crusaders during the hudna between the Crusaders based in Acre and the Mamluk sultan Qalawun declared in 1283.
 No Crusader remains have yet been identified in the village.